splorp/haircut/readme.md

 + [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup/)

 ## Change Log

+### 20241111
++ Added calculation of the average time between the previous six haircuts
++ The next haircut date is now based on the average time between the previous six haircuts
++ Changed terminology from ‘period’ to ‘time’ in the output

 ### 20230121
 + Added fix for [failed certificate verification](https://web.archive.org/web/20190428084018/http://blog.pengyifan.com/how-to-fix-python-ssl-certificate_verify_failed/) related to the `urllib2.py` library